tomvanbraeckel/yamcs.github.com/docs/studio/Actions.md

     </tr>
     <tr>
         <th>Execute Command</th>
         <td>This executes a command on your operating system.
-It does not execute a telecommand (although we should probably add such a feature too)</td>
+It does not execute a telecommand (although we will probably add such a feature too)</td>
     </tr>
     <tr>
         <th>Execute JavaScript</th>